-a.
+- a.
 When there are no abuse or neglect issues involved, a parent(s) or legal guardian may sign a voluntary foster care agreement with the Department for the temporary placement of a child in licensed foster care.
-Title IV-E may be claimed for the first 180 days of the child's placement if the child and family meet the eligibility criteria.

-(1) A signed Voluntary Placement Agreement (VPA), form CF-FSP 5004 (available in DCF Forms), must be executed and be retained in the child's case record.
-The VPA must be scanned into the participant documents drawer of the File Cabinet in FSFN.

-(2) The agreement must contain the signature of the parent(s) or legal guardian(s) and the Department representative and the date the agreement was signed.
-If the signings occurred on different dates, the date of the final signature is the agreement date.

-(3) Financial need and deprivation of parental care or support must exist at the time of the voluntary placement in licensed foster care in order for the child to be Title IV-E eligible.
-Refer to paragraphs 4-3, 4-4, 4-5, and 4-8 of this operating procedure for Title IV-E eligibility requirements.
+Title IV-E may be claimed for the first 180 days of the child's placement if the child and family meet the eligibility criteria. - (1) A signed Voluntary Placement Agreement (VPA), form CF-FSP 5004 (available in DCF Forms), must be executed and be retained in the child's case record.
+The VPA must be scanned into the case File Cabinet in FSFN. - (2) The agreement must contain the signature of the parent(s) or legal guardian(s) and the Department representative and the date the agreement was signed.
+If the signings occurred on different dates, the date of the final signature is the agreement date. - (3) Financial need and deprivation of parental care or support must exist at the time of the voluntary placement in licensed foster care in order for the child to be Title IV-E eligible.
+Refer to paragraphs 4-3, 4-4, 4-5, and 4-8 of this operating procedure for Title IV-E eligibility requirements. - b.

-b.
 In order to continue Title IV-E eligibility, per Rule 65C-28.007(6), F.A.C., within 90 days from the date of the voluntary licensed placement, a judicial finding must be made to the effect that the placement in out-of-home care is in the child's best interest or remaining in the child's home is CTW of the child.
-If the judicial finding is not made within the first 90 days, the child may not be Title IV-E eligible for the remainder of the removal episode.
+If the judicial finding is not made within the first 90 days, the child may not be Title IV-E eligible for the remainder of the removal episode. - 4-11.

-4-11.
 Children of Minor Parents in Foster Care.
-A child living with his or her minor parent in a licensed placement is not considered to be in "foster care" if the minor parent's child has not been legally removed from the parent pursuant to a voluntary licensed placement agreement or a judicial determination.
+A child living with his or her minor parent in a licensed placement is not considered to be in "foster care" if the minor parent's child has not been legally removed from the parent pursuant to a voluntary licensed placement agreement or a judicial determination. - a.

-a.
 When the minor parent retains custody of his or her child and the child remains in the same home as the minor parent, the board payment to the foster parent is increased to cover the needs of the minor parent's child.
-The needs of the child living with a minor parent in the same licensed foster home are included in the Title IV-E payment being made on behalf of the minor parent.

-(1) A separate Title IV-E foster care maintenance payment is not made for a child of a minor parent (unless the child has been legally removed from the minor parent).

-(2) The eligibility of the minor parent's child is not a condition of the increased payment.
-It is the parent's eligibility that allows this increase to meet the minor parent's child's needs.
-Only the income and assets of the minor parent are counted.

-(3) The CTW status is absent if the child remains in the home with the minor parent.

-(4) However, if the child is removed or separated from the minor parent, the needs of the child must no longer be included in the maintenance payment of the minor parent.
-In such cases, the child's eligibility for Title IV-E will be based on the child's current and individual circumstances.
+The needs of the child living with a minor parent in the same licensed foster home are included in the Title IV-E payment being made on behalf of the minor parent. - (1) A separate Title IV-E foster care maintenance payment is not made for a child of a minor parent (unless the child has been legally removed from the minor parent). - (2) The eligibility of the minor parent's child is not a condition of the increased payment. - (3) However, if the child is removed or separated from the minor parent, the needs of the child must no longer be included in the maintenance payment of the minor parent.
+In such cases, the child's eligibility for Title IV-E will be based on the child's current and individual circumstances. - b.

-b.
 A child whose cost of care in a licensed placement is covered by the Title IV-E foster care payments made with respect to the minor parent is also eligible for Title XIX Medicaid.